 - If you aren’t sure how to clean an area of your furniture or have a specific cleaning question, feel free to contact a furniture professional for advice!

 Fine leather furniture makes a comfortable, elegant addition to any home, and will provide beauty to your furnishings for generations.
-For more information about cleaning leather, or to view a selection of our fine leather furniture pieces, visit Amish Oak in Texas at one of our furniture showrooms in San Antonio and New Braunfels, TX.
+For more information about cleaning leather, or to view a selection of our fine leather furniture pieces, visit Amish Oak in Texas at one of our in New Braunfels and San Antonio furniture showroom stores.